These Gluten-Free Flax Muffins are such a healthy and delicious way to start the day. They are light and fluffy, with great texture and flavor.

 Does flax affect female hormones?

 Flax contains lignans which are phytoestrogens.
-Some studies have shown that consumption of flax can affect female hormone levels.
+At least one study has shown that consumption of flax can affect female hormone levels.

 Can I use maple syrup to sweeten these muffins?